UK to start hotel quarantine Feb. 15 amid criticism of delay

 Britain has experienced Europe’s worst coronavirus outbreak with more than 110,000 confirmed deaths.
 It also has one of the world’s fastest-moving vaccination campaigns.
 So far almost 10.5 million people, 20% of all adults, have received the first of two doses of a vaccine.

+The U.K. government announced Friday that it plans to work with German biopharmaceutical firm CureVac to develop vaccines targeting emerging variants of COVID-19.
+Public health officials around the world are concerned about new virus strains that may be more contagious or resistant to existing vaccines.

-The government aims to give a shot to 15 million people by Feb.
+The British government aims to give a shot to 15 million people by Feb.
 15, including everyone over 70 and those with underlying health conditions.

 The government announced Friday that everyone in the U.K. over 50 should have received at least one dose by May, a vaccination schedule that meant local elections across England could be held as planned on May 6.